sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 The principle of sweep calibration in the 2465 series is that a series of calibrated sweep slopes are configured using a technician as a comparator against a calibrated timing signal.
-The delay comparators in the sweep hybrids are used to create a target slope for the technician to target, which allows sweep slope calibration without regard to calibration of the CRT.
+The delay comparators in the sweep hybrids are used to create a target slope for the technician to match, which allows sweep slope calibration without regard to CRT calibration.

 Note that the calibrated sweep slopes all assume the same CRT deflection factor
 $$d = c \ V/DIV $$, where $$c = 0.25 $$.